The Consumer Price Index measures inflation at the retail level

-Inflation still too low to satisfy the Fed
+Inflation is still too low to satisfy the Fed

-Apparel and transportation drove the increase in July, with the index increasing 0.2%.
-Gasoline prices accounted for two-thirds of the increase.
-Food prices rose 0.2%.
-Ex-food and energy prices increased 0.2%, which is still too low for the Fed.
+Consumer prices at the retail level barely rose in March, with the index increasing 0.2%.
+Over the past year, prices rose 1.5%.
+Ex-food and energy prices rose 0.2%, which are still too low for the Fed.

 This report will probably hold the hawks on the Fed at bay and allow them to continue to maintain ultra-low interest rates.
-That said, the bond market has been pricing in a tapering of quantitative easing and the yield curve has steepened since the beginning of May with the April jobs report.
+The Fed wants to see annual inflation of about 2%.

 Implications for homebuilders

-Increases in raw material costs will hurt homebuilders like Lennar (LEN), Standard Pacific (SPF), Toll Brothers (TOL), NVR (NVR), and KB Home (KBH) if they can’t pass on those increased costs to homebuyers.
-While we’ve seen large increases in the S&P/Case-Shiller and the FHFA Home Price Index, those indices measure house price inflation on existing homes.
+Increases in raw material costs will hurt homebuilders like Lennar (LEN), D.R.
+Horton (DHI), Toll Brothers (TOL), and PulteGroup (PHM) if they can’t pass on those increased costs to homebuyers.
+While we’ve seen large increases in the S&P/Case-Shiller and the FHFA Home Price Indexes, they measure house price inflation on existing homes.
 Homebuilders compete against existing homes, but double-digit increases in existing homes don’t necessarily translate into double-digit increases in new home prices.

 More From Market Realist